Join StarRocks Community on Slack

 Using the VersionCollapsingMergeTree engine, first synchronize online data to ClickHouse through Apache Spark, and then use Apache Kafka® to consume incremental data and synchronize it to ClickHouse in real time.
 But because MQ is introduced, it is necessary to ensure a real-time data connection, and the existence of real-time and offline data connection points cannot reduce the overlap.

 Use the ReplacingMergeTree engine to replace the VersionedCollapsingMergeTree engine, one shall synchronize the stock data to ClickHouse through Apache Spark, and synchronize the real-time data to the ReplaceMergeTree engine through MQ, which is simpler than VersionedCollapsingMergeTree, and there is no abnormality in offline and real-time data connection points.
-But using this plan cannot ensure to save the not-duplicated data.
+Using this plan cannot ensure that the data is deduplicated.

 Data update in StarRocks